Fanzzzd/nextjs-jspdf-autotable/README.md

 ### Common Issues

 1. **PDF Font Issues**
-   - Ensure the font files are properly imported
+   - Make sure the font JavaScript files are correctly imported
    - Verify the correct font names are used in `setFont` calls
-   - Check that font paths are correctly set
+   - Check for any console errors related to font loading

 2. **PDF Worker Not Found**
-   - Make sure the PDF.js worker file is in the public directory
+   - Ensure the PDF.js worker file is in the public directory
    - Verify the worker path is correctly set in your code
+   - Try using an absolute path if relative paths aren't working

 3. **PDF Generation Performance**
    - Large tables or complex content may cause performance issues